 Certolizumab injection may cause other side effects.
 Call your doctor if you have any unusual problems while using this medication.

-If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online ( http://www.fda.gov/Safety/MedWatch ) or by phone (1-800-332-1088).
+If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online ( https://www.fda.gov/Safety/MedWatch ) or by phone (

-What should I know about storage and disposal of this medication?
+1-800-332-1088).What should I know about storage and disposal of this medication?

 Keep the vials and prefilled syringes in the original carton it came in to protect them from light and out of reach of children.
 Store certolizumab injection in the refrigerator and do not freeze.
+When necessary, prefilled syringes can be stored at room temperature for up to 7 days.
+Discard syringes after 7 days at room temperature.
+Do not place prefilled syringes stored at room temperature back into the refrigerator.

 It is important to keep all medication out of sight and reach of children as many containers (such as weekly pill minders and those for eye drops, creams, patches, and inhalers) are not child-resistant and young children can open them easily.
-To protect young children from poisoning, always lock safety caps and immediately place the medication in a safe location – one that is up and away and out of their sight and reach. http://www.upandaway.org
+To protect young children from poisoning, always lock safety caps and immediately place the medication in a safe location – one that is up and away and out of their sight and reach. https://www.upandaway.org

 Unneeded medications should be disposed of in special ways to ensure that pets, children, and other people cannot consume them.
 However, you should not flush this medication down the toilet.
 Instead, the best way to dispose of your medication is through a medicine take-back program.
 Talk to your pharmacist or contact your local garbage/recycling department to learn about take-back programs in your community.
-See the FDA's Safe Disposal of Medicines website ( http://goo.gl/c4Rm4p ) for more information if you do not have access to a take-back program.
+See the FDA's Safe Disposal of Medicines website ( https://goo.gl/c4Rm4p ) for more information if you do not have access to a take-back program.

 What other information should I know?